-- (e) Schedules of rates, forms of contracts and rules and regulations as filed with the Commission and available in the territory concerned shall also be on file in the local office of the utility and shall be open to inspection by the public during regular business hours. - (f) When a utility desires to change or modify the boundary of an exchange service area or base rate area by the filing of a new map and/or a written description of the proposed area, it shall follow the procedure set forth above.
-In addition the utility shall submit proof of notice of the proposed revision to each telephone utility whose exchange area adjoins the exchange service area boundary lines or is located reasonably near the unfiled territory which would be changed by such revision, and at said time of notice to the other utility shall also file a copy of the notice with this Commission. - (g) The Commission may reject any filing under this rule if the utility fails to comply with the provisions as set forth in said rule.
+(e) Schedules of rates, forms of contracts and rules and regulations as filed with the Commission and available in the territory concerned shall also be on file in the local office of the utility and shall be open to inspection by the public during regular business hours.

+(f) When a utility desires to change or modify the boundary of an exchange service area or base rate area by the filing of a new map and/or a written description of the proposed area, it shall follow the procedure set forth above.
+In addition the utility shall submit proof of notice of the proposed revision to each telephone utility whose exchange area adjoins the exchange service area boundary lines or is located reasonably near the unfiled territory which would be changed by such revision, and at said time of notice to the other utility shall also file a copy of the notice with this Commission.

+(g) The Commission may reject any filing under this rule if the utility fails to comply with the provisions as set forth in said rule.

-Discontinuance, Suspension or Refusal of Service: No telephone utility shall discontinue service to any subscriber for the non-payment of any sum for exchange, toll or other service except upon written notice of at least five days advising the subscriber of the amount due and the date by which the same shall be paid.
+Discontinuance, Suspension of Service.-(a) No telephone utility shall discontinue service to any subscriber for the non-payment of any sum for exchange, toll or other service except upon written notice of at least seven days, advising the subscriber of the amount due and the date by which the same shall be paid.
 In the event the subscriber fails to pay, or make arrangement for payment by said date, the telephone utility may suspend the service or discontinue the service without suspension or, following suspension of service, sever the connection and remove any of its equipment from the subscriber's premises.
-In the event there is disagreement or dispute concerning a bill for telephone service, the subscriber shall have the right to deposit a sum of money equal to the amount of the bill with the telephone utility pending settlement and thereby avoid discontinuance of service for non-payment of such disputed bill.

 Service may be denied to any applicant for failure to comply with applicable requirements of these rules, or the telephone utility's rules, or the requirements of municipal ordinances, or law pertaining to telephone service.